vitorzap/GettingAndCleaningData/README.md

 #

 Most of part of data analyst work time is spent on preparing the data before doing any statistical operation (Tidying the data) and that&#39;s the focus of this final project for the Getting and Cleaning Data course on Cousera.
-In this project we have to get a group of files that compound an &quot;untidy&quot; dataset from an experiment about human movements while doing some activities.
+In this project we have to get a group of files that compound an &quot;untidy&quot; data set from an experiment about human movements while doing some activities.

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years, and the data is acquired by the accelerometer and gyroscope from the smartphones used for these persons (all used the same Samsung Galaxy S II)